While an element of luck is involved in poker, it is also a sport in which skill plays a huge part in determining who walks away victorious.

 This might not seem obvious, but many poker pros wear clothes as a kind of psychological armour when approaching an important game.

-Slipping on a pair of shades is a simple solution to stopping any micro expressions being read by the other people at the table, giving you the strategic upper hand and also creating a protective layer which should improve your composure.
+Slipping on a pair of shades is a simple solution to stopping any micro expressions being read by the other people at the table, giving you the strategic upper hand and also creating a protective layer that should improve your composure.
 You can go even further and wear an outfit that makes you feel comfortable, is important to you or expresses your personality in some way if you wish; anything to get you in the zone.

 Mistakes are made when you snap to a decision without giving yourself the breathing room to think everything through.
 In a poker context, it is always sensible to sit back and let yourself mull over any major choices, such as whether to call or fold when there is a big pot sitting on the table.

-This requires a bit of will power on your part, because you may find that other players are urging you to pick quickly, knowing full well that this will give them the upper hand.
+This requires a bit of willpower on your part, because you may find that other players are urging you to pick quickly, knowing full well that this will give them the upper hand.
 Collect your thoughts and take a minute to consider all the angles whenever possible.

 Suggested URL: how-keep-cool-poker-table